It really IS possible to avoid sunburn without using sunscreen. There really are safe and natural alternatives to sunscreen.

 I love the smoothies, popsicles, and pool time.
 I don’t love having to lather everyone up with sunscreen, having it smeared into the seats of my car, and nagging everyone about getting out of the water to come and reapply every couple of hours.

 So, you can imagine my delight last summer when I discovered that we could avoid sunburn without using sunscreen!
 It kind of shocked me, actually.

 For the first time ever, we used zero sunscreen all summer long, but also didn’t burn.
 Not even once!

-	How’d we do it? … And, since I know some of you are wondering, is it even safe?
+How’d we do it?
+And, since I know some of you are wondering, is it even safe to avoid sunscreen?

 As a family, we were always healthy eaters.
 But, after a personal health crisis in 2014, we began to incorporate more pastured animal fats, fermented foods, and high quality supplements for gut and hormone health (Psst – I’ve got a great deal on one of those supplements at the end of this post!).
 We didn’t eat very many processed foods to begin with.
 However, our intake of packaged foods that used processed vegetable oils went down even further.

 Fast forward to January of 2016.
 We started the GAPS Diet for gut healing to address some symptoms we had seen in my youngest.
 He continued on GAPS for just over a year (with wonderful results, by the way!).
 Meanwhile, the rest of us returned to our healthy, real food diets after just a few months.